 Twelve people were killed and 22 were injured when a gunman opened fire on Borderline Bar & Grill in Thousand Oaks, Calif.
 The gunman was also killed.
 Typically, Wednesday nights are College Country Nights, where students listen to country music and line-dance with their friends.
 Any student 18 and older can attend college nights, and they are very popular among California Lutheran University, Pepperdine University and Moorpark College students.

-The identities of five of the 12 victims have been confirmed by friends and family, and the Ventura County Sheriff's Department has confirmed the death of Sgt.
+The identities of the 12 victims have been confirmed by friends and family, and the Ventura County Sheriff's Department has confirmed the death of Sgt.
 Ron Helus, who had responded to the shooting.
-Of the other victims who have been identified, four were students, one was a bouncer at the bar and one was a sheriff's deputy.
+Of the other victims who have been identified, seven were students.

 Sgt.
 Ron Helus died in the hospital after taking multiple bullets to protect people inside Borderline Bar & Grill.